m4heshd/ufc-ripper/README.md

    using
    the "Fight Pass account" section.

-2. Once successfully logged in, copy and paste a link to a UFC Fight Pass video in the "Link" input and hit the download button.
+2. Once successfully logged in, you can search for videos and download them, or copy and paste a link to a UFC Fight Pass video in the "Link" input and hit the download button.

 3. Optionally, look through the configuration to change any download settings (video quality, audio quality, etc..) to your needs

 ## Mention-worthy features

+### Advanced search

+If you have ever used UFC Fight Pass search, you know how difficult it is to find the video you're actually looking for on there.
+But not to worry because UFC Ripper supports much more advanced and precise searching of the Fight Pass library than UFC Fight Pass itself.

+You can restrict the search algorithm to only look inside the event titles which would result in way more accurate results, or you can use advanced query syntax like double quotes and negative symbol like you would on Google search.

+### Concurrent multi-fragment downloads

+UFC Fight Pass streams are very heavily limited to slower bandwidths.
+But these streams are broken down to little fragments.
+This feature allows you to download the given number of fragments concurrently, which multiplies the speed of downloads by the number of allowed concurrent fragment downloads.
+You can set the amount in the configuration as you wish.

 ### Proxy support